Writing Google Ads (formerly known as AdWords) ads can be extremely frustrating because you need to fit all your ad copy into such a tiny space.

 So how do you do it?

-Ready to have some fun?
+Ready to have some fun while learning how to write Google Ads?
 Let’s go!

 Because many of your competitors are using dynamic keyword insertion and bidding on similar keywords, you’ll notice that a lot of their ads say the same thing.